 What is the Yealink WH66?

-The WH66 is a premium Dect and Bluetooth wireless headset that comes with two ear speakers and is packed with features.
+The WH66 is a premium Dect and Bluetooth wireless headset that comes in mono or duo and is packed with features.

 What are the key features of the Yealink WH66?